What is IGAS?

 IAGOS will provide accurate in-situ observations of greenhouse gases (GHGs), reactive gases, aerosols, and cloud particles at high spatial resolution, thereby covering the essential climate variables (ECVs) for atmospheric composition as designated by the GCOS programme (Implementation Plan for the Global Observing System for Climate in Support of the UNFCCC, 2010).
 The data are available from the IAGOS Central Database.

-Where does IGAS fit in?
+Where did IGAS fit in?

 The scientific work done in IGAS is summarized in the figure below.